 Our specialist facilities are second to none and include an award-winning mobility and track system, a multi-sensory studio with the latest technology to improve sensory awareness, a hydrotherapy pool, all-weather therapeutic horse riding and cutting-edge ICT facilities.
 Pupils have on-site access to clinical and therapeutic input from our NHS colleagues enabling the very best provision of treatment and care.

-Seymour students raise funds for Comic Relief.Making Music with Vegetables
+Seymour students raise funds with Burgess Hill Girls School.Making Music with Fruit and Veg

 Students from Chailey School and CHF perform together.Hanbury Red Nose Day Prep Toby, Ella and Keelie from H1 went to Sainsburys in Haywards Heath to buy suppli...
 'Outstanding' - Challenge Partners Review Chailey Heritage School was judged to be Outstanding in a recent Challange Partn...
 Ella's Birthday Trip Ella from Hanbury took two friends to Crawley for clothes shopping and a makeove...
 Bishop of Chichester Visits Chailey Heritage Foundation We were delighted to welcome the Bishop of Chichester, The Right Reverend Dr Mar...
 Pupils Try JOLF On Tuesday the 26th of February we invited Jolf (Junior Golf), into Chailey Heri...
+How CHS spent PE and Sports, Year 7 Catchup Grants and pupil premium in 2017/18 How CHS spent PE and Sports, Year 7 Catchup Grants and Pupil Premium in 2017/18 ...
 Seymour Celebrate a Monstrous World Book Day

 Students celebrate World Book Day with monster themed activitiesWorld Book Day with St Martin’s